curvefi/curve-reward-manager/README.md

 - gauge: this contract allows staked LP token to get rewared for the liquidiy they provide to a specific liquidity pool
 - LP token: token that represents a share of a liquidity pool
 - recovery_address: address on the Distributor to send back funds to a RecoveryAddress
+- name: a human readable name for a campaign
+- id: a unique identifier for a campaign

 # Flowchart